×

 Nowadays, some travel agencies are committed to improving special needs travel.
 People with physical disabilities like diminishing eyesight, muscular dystrophy, and even reading problems will definitely require a travel agent to escort you through the airport.

 Flying Wheels Travel, currently operative in California, USA, is specifically for people with chronic illnesses and physical disabilities.
 It includes hostel travel, independent travel, and hosted travel to suit your needs.
 If you’re traveling with a special needs family member or friend, you can seek help from a travel agent to secure an airport parking space for a hassle-free airport tour.
-You can connect with the travel agencies in your area in the USA and find out about how they can assist you in airport parking.
+You can connect with the travel agencies in your area in the USA and find out about how they can assist you with airport parking.

-· Special Assistance Facilities
+Special Assistance Facilities

 Here are some major services you should know about:

-· Wheelchairs and Elevators
+Wheelchairs and Elevators

-All the airports in the USA are equipped with wheel-chair friendly routes and elevators on each floor.
+All the airports in the USA are equipped with wheel-chair-friendly routes and elevators on each floor.
 The Denver International Airport has an elevator and wheelchair facilities on every floor of Garage East and Garage West and the Pikes Peak Shuttle Lot.

-· Medical Facilities
+Medical Facilities

 If you’re carrying any syringes, important meds, or an asthma inhaler that could alert the security staff, then you should communicate this to your airline and the airport beforehand.
 Airport parking lots scan through the vehicle for any questionable items, so you should always let them know what special needs valuables you’re carrying.